Trobin645/Robot-arm-/README.md

 5. Run the System
 Upload Arduino code
 Run the Processing sketch
-Start controlling the robot arm 🎯
+Start controlling the robot arm

-📊 Notes
+Notes:

-Typical PWM range: ~85 to 600 (depends on servo) Always calibrate to avoid damaging servos
+Typical PWM range: ~85 to 600 (depends on servo)

+Always calibrate to avoid damaging servos

 Your project uses custom PWM values, so others should recalibrate if using different servos

-🚀 Future Improvements
+Future Improvements

 Inverse kinematics (automatic positioning)

 Motion path planning

 3D visualisation of the arm

 Autonomous pick-and-place system

 👤 Author